blakehaswell/FIR-Long-Briefs/Stalling/stalling.md

 <video src="./boundary-layer-separation-and-stall.mp4" controls="controls" width="480" height="393" loop muted></video>

 <!--
 Air flowing near the surface of the wing is in the so-called boundary layer, where right at the surface the air has zero velocity, and the air's velocity increases to the free stream velocity as you move away from the surface.
-The area where air speed is slowed is called the boundary layer.
+The area where airspeed is slowed is called the boundary layer.

 Air in the boundary layer can either be laminar flow, which is a very smooth flow of air, or it can be turbulent flow, which contains swirls and eddies and creates much more drag than laminar flow.